igorsterner/igorsterner.github.io/_portfolio/1-science-challenge.md

 ---
-title: "How will A.I.s turn art into science?"
+title: "2019 - How will A.I.s turn art into science?"
 excerpt: "I was the UK Overall winner (school) of the RCSU/Imperial College Science Challenge 2019

 <br/><img src='/images/rcsu.jpg'>"

 collection: portfolio
 ---

+Date written: March 2019

 ## Background